-In October this year following a successful public consultation, the largest natural pond in the park which has been unable to provide a home for freshwater species due to our four-legged friends swimming in it, was fenced off and a field gate added.
-This was achieved using funds kindly donated by Knaresborough Lions Centennial Community Fund, and Harrogate Borough Council Commuted Sums.
+In October 2017, following a successful public consultation, the largest natural pond in the park was fenced off and a field gate added.
+Prior to this, the pond had been unable to provide a home for freshwater species due to our four-legged friends swimming in it.
+Stage One of the project was achieved using funds kindly donated by Knaresborough Lions’ Centennial Community Fund, and Harrogate Borough Council Commuted Sums.

 The fenced off pond in Jacob Smith Park now has the potential to be a perfect habitat to support a variety of UK freshwater species which are in dramatic decline (www.freshwaterhabitats.org.uk), and by doing so the Knaresborough community will be contributing to conserving British ecological heritage, whilst providing educational opportunities for all ages in the future, particularly children and young people.

-A leading North Yorkshire Ecologist, Martin Hammond, has carried out a baseline survey of the pond with recommendations which will help to ensure the pond thrives.
-This includes the removal of silt build up before spring 2018, and management of silt in future years.
-The silt is to be removed and disposed of appropriately.
-The Friends of Jacob Smith Park are currently exploring a number of avenues to secure help from companies who will donate the time of a member of staff and a mechanical digger – or provide funding assistance.
+A leading North Yorkshire Ecologist, Martin Hammond, carried out a baseline survey of the pond with recommendations which will help ensure the pond thrives.
+This includes the removal of silt build up before spring 2018, and the management of silt in future years.

-The dipping platform will provide a ‘safe’ area for local children and young people to stand on and take samples from the pond (under the appropriate supervision) and explore them, so they can learn about wildlife habitats (as part of science investigations) in ‘a hands-on’ way.
+A boardwalk and pond dipping platform were installed at the wildlife pond in December 2018.
+A grant has also been secured by The Friends of JSP to provide volunteers with pond ecology training in 2019, and enable the purchase of pond dipping equipment.
+The dipping platform will provide a ‘safe’ area for local children and young people to stand on and take samples from the pond (under appropriate supervision) and explore them, so they can learn about wildlife habitats (as part of science investigations) in ‘a hands-on’ way

 Staying in touch